grommunio/grommunio-documentation/kb/autodiscover.rst

 the SRV record is not found, the email client falls back to the original Autodiscover URL endpoint.

-It's important to note that the DNS records should be created in the public DNS zone for your domain.
+Note that the DNS records should be created in the public DNS zone for your domain.
 Once the DNS records have propagated, users can configure their email client settings automatically using Autodiscover or Autodiscover V2.